inkstitch/inkstitch/collections/_docs/en/003-006-satin-column.md

 Settings      |Description
 ---|---
 Stitch length |Length of stitches (in mm)
-Repeats       |Un nombre impair de répétitions va renverser la direction de broderie de la colonne satin.
-La broderie se terminera au point de départ.
+Repeats       |Odd numbers of repeats will reverse the stitch direction of the satin column, causing it to start and end at the same position.
-Position      |Position de la sous-couche entre les rails.
-0% est le long du premier rail, 50% est centré, 100% est le long du second rail.
+Position      |Position of underlay from between the rails.
+0% is along the first rail, 50% is centered, 100% is along the second rail.
 {: .table-full-width }

 ### Contour Underlay